zeromind-xyz/how-to-get-interviews/rules-of-the-game/job-hunting-is-selling.md

 **Job hunting is similar to a sales process**.
-Your selling your ability to create value - to companies.
+You're selling your ability to create value - to companies.

 ### Process